Podcastindex-org/podcast-namespace/docs/tags/episode.md

 `<podcast:episode>`

-This element exists largely for compatibility with the `season` tag.
+This element exists largely for compatibility with the [`<podcast:season>`](season.md) tag.
 But, it also allows for a similar idea to what "name" functions as in that element.

 ### Parent